DhirajBhakta/reflections/archi.md

     - Define how the downstream services will interpret your service's output.
 HTTP status codes 2XX 4XX 5XX to be defined perfectly || proper standardized messages within the output
     - Knowing the difference between a request that was OK and processed correctly, a request that was bad and thus prevented the service from doing anything with it, and a request that might be OK but we can’t tell because the server was down is key to ensuring we can fail fast and track down issues.
 If our services play fast and loose with these rules, we end up with a more vulnerable system.
+    - Refrain from making microservice interfaces being too chatty --> will lead to performance issues.

 - sit with the team regularly and pair program to get a sense of how the team works ( effective than having a call or reviewing code)
 - Understand Company's **Strategies**
     - Eg: goal is to decrease time to market on new features.